 Firstly, transfer all amounts from the final boxes in steps 3, 4, 5 and 6.

 Yours self: (a) from step 3 \$

 Child's name

 Dependent children: \$

 (i) amounts from step 4 \$

 \$

 \$

-add up your than four children, fifth and remaining lren's amounts and
+If you have more than four children, add up your fifth and remaining dependent children's amounts and

 write the total here. \$

-Dependent spouse e: (h) from table 5.1 or (c) from table 5.2 \$
+Dependent spouse: (h) from table 5.1 or (c) from table 5.2

-Sole pare ent: (d) from step 6 \$
+Sole parent: (d) from step 6 \$

-Total amount (A add up the column) \$ (a)
+Total amount (Add up the column) \$ (a)

-v any remote area sount you received. \$ (b)
+Secondly, show any remote area

+allowance am ount you received. \$ (b)

-Tak e (b) away from (a). \$ (z)
+Tak e (b) away from (a). \$ (c)

-If the amount at (c) is zone tax offset - write short tax return.
+If the amount at (c) is more than \$0, that amount is your zone tax offset - write this amount at item 38 on your short tax return.

-Remote area allowance you received from Centrelink or the Department of Veterans' Affairs, or any equivalent amount included in an exceptional circumstance relief payment or payment of farm help income support
+Remote area allowance you received from Centrelink or the Department of Veterans' Affairs, or any equivalent amount

+included in an exceptional circumstance relief payment or

+payment of farm help income support